Marketing Advanced Updated 2026-03-22

 What is Data Management Platform (DMP)?

-A data management platform (DMP) is software that collects, organizes, and activates audience data from multiple sources — enabling advertisers and publishers to build detailed audience segments for targeted advertising campaigns.
+A data management platform (DMP) is software that collects, organizes, and activates audience data from multiple sources.
+Enabling advertisers and.

 What is a Data Management Platform (DMP)?